referrerpolicy=no-referrer-when-downgrade

 end

 A runtime must have a set of runtime APIs in order to have any meaningful blockchain functionality, but it can also expose more APIs.
-See TODO as an example of how to add custom runtime APIs to your FRAME-based runtime.
+See crate::reference_docs::custom_runtime_api_rpc as an example of how to add custom runtime APIs to your FRAME-based runtime.

 §Node vs. Runtime